Cbakes24/Cbakes24/README.md

 ## Currently...
-- 🔭 I’m currently working on CRUZ (stripe implementation) web app for renting and hosting FUVs (Fun Utility Vehicles) in small beach communities!
+- 🔭 I’m currently working on some personal projects.
+One being some tests on Roulette strategies (The Holy Grail)!
+I was watching some youtube videos [youtube videos] (https://www.youtube.com/watch?v=Nc5lIp6Ys4o) about this strategy that involves bettin the 1st and 2nd 12 number along with setting profit goals and controlling how much you bet based on a combination of winning, losing, and hitting the proft goals.
+So far I;ve learned... don't gamble when the House has the odds lol.
 - 🌱 Learning AWS Tools through the Amazon certified skill builder classes (CUrrently on S3 and Ec2)
-- AI Familiarity and prompting
+- Working and learning with Next Js at my current job position.
 - 💬 Ask me about anything you like and checkout out my - [Portfolio Page](https://corybakerportfolio.com/)
 - 📫 How to reach me: corybaker24@gmail.com or feel free to shoot me a message here or on my LinkedIn profile from the link